jdnweltz/jdnweltz.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm Justin, a Phd student at Duke University advised by [Alexander Volfovsky](https://volfovsky.github.io/) and [Eric Laber](https://www.laber-labs.com/) .
-I create methods for the study and assistance of hard-to-reach populations.
+I'm Justin, I am a postdoctoral fellow at the Santa Fe Institute where I work on statistical inference for complex network sampling techniques.
+I recently completed my Ph.D. at Duke University advised by [Alexander Volfovsky](https://volfovsky.github.io/) and [Eric Laber](https://www.laber-labs.com/).
+My dissertation research focused on creating methods for the study and assistance of hard-to-reach populations.
 In recent news:

-- I will be giving an invited talk at JSM 2024 on my soon to be submitted paper: Reinforcement learning respondent driven sampling.
-- My paper [Hidden population estimation with auxiliary information](uploads/HidPopEst.pdf) was submitted to AISTATS 2024.
-- My paper [Experimental designs for heteroskedastic variance](uploads/experimental_designs_for_heter.pdf) was accepted to NeurIPS 2023.